sethjenks/goaldie-hawn/README.md

-# Middleman Prototype with Airtable Data
+# Goaldie Hawn Middleman Prototype with Airtable Data

 This is simply a proof of concept.
 The idea is to pull data from [Airtable] (so that it can be easily updated) into a static Middleman app for prototyping.